samgarcia3/Shopify-Data-Science-Challenge/README.md

 ### Welcome!
 Thank You for reviewing my Technical Challenge

 ### I'm sure you are very busy!
-But dont forget to stand-up and take a break!
+Don't forget to stand-up and take a break!